leesei/leesei.github.io/src/content/post/javascript-lang.md

 [Douglas Crockford's Javascript](http://javascript.crockford.com/)
 [JavaScript Patterns](http://shichuan.github.io/javascript-patterns/)
 [JS: The Right Way](http://jstherightway.org/)
-[How To Node - NodeJS](http://howtonode.org/) does a great job in explaining concepts [A Map to Learn to Code and Become a Software Engineer | Free Code Camp](http://www.freecodecamp.com/map) [The 7 Most-Used JavaScript Topics You Should Know – codeburst](https://codeburst.io/the-7-most-used-javascript-topics-you-should-know-bd242aca41a0)
+[A Map to Learn to Code and Become a Software Engineer | Free Code Camp](http://www.freecodecamp.com/map) [The 7 Most-Used JavaScript Topics You Should Know – codeburst](https://codeburst.io/the-7-most-used-javascript-topics-you-should-know-bd242aca41a0)